CanonicalLtd/maas-docs/en/nodes-add.md

 ## Add a node manually

 Enlistment can be done manually if the hardware specifications of the underlying machine are known.
-On the 'Nodes' page click the 'Add hardware' button and then select 'Machine'.
+On the 'Machines' page of the web UI, click the 'Add hardware' button and then select 'Machine'.

 Fill in the form and hit 'Save machine'.
 In this example, a KVM-backed node is being added: